awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-controls.md

-# Strongly recommended guardrails<a name="strongly-recommended-guardrails"></a>
+# Strongly recommended controls<a name="strongly-recommended-controls"></a>

-Strongly recommended guardrails are based on best practices for well\-architected multi\-account environments\.
-These guardrails are not enabled by default, and can be disabled\.
-Following, you'll find a reference for each of the strongly recommended guardrails available in AWS Control Tower\.
+Strongly recommended controls are based on best practices for well\-architected multi\-account environments\.
+These controls are not enabled by default, and can be disabled\.
+Following, you'll find a reference for each of the strongly recommended controls available in AWS Control Tower\.

 **Topics**
 + [Disallow Creation of Access Keys for the Root User](#disallow-root-access-keys)